ConfidenceField¶

 ConfidenceField.update_confidence(instance, field_name, signal)¶

-Atomically update confidence using the Bayesian formula.
+Atomically update confidence using the capped-evidence Bayesian formula.

 - signal: Float 0-1.
 Values >= 0.5 corroborate, < 0.5 contradict.